stacjstaton/prophet-challenge/README.md

 # prophet-challenge
-Analyzing the company's financial and user data in clever ways to make the company grow.o Find out if the ability to predict search traffic can translate into the ability to successfully trade the stock.
+Analyzing the company's financial and user data in clever ways to make the company grow.
+Find out if the ability to predict search traffic can translate into the ability to successfully trade the stock.